AgentMC/Sao19/Translate/En/Part4.md

 When the meeting was over, Solus was already disappearing over the western horizon.

-Ronye rushed to the dragon stables to the west of Cathedral and waved cheerfully to Tiese was taking care of Tsukigaki.
+Ronye rushed to the dragon stables to the west of Cathedral and waved cheerfully to Tiese was taking care of Tsukigake.

 "I'm sorry, I got late!"